Zexolver/Vorion/README.md

 ## Plugins

-Dorion comes with [shelter](https://github.com/uwu/shelter), so that should cover at least some plugin-related needs.
-You can also enable client mods like [Vencord](https://github.com/vendicated/vencord) inside the Dorion settings page.
+Vorion comes with [shelter](https://github.com/uwu/shelter), so that should cover at least some plugin-related needs.
+You can also enable client mods like [Vencord](https://github.com/vendicated/vencord) inside the Vorion settings page.
 If you want to install plugins not available within the Dorion settings page, ensure you are downloading a browser-compatible version.

 > [!NOTE]